alecklandgraf/smartcities/README.md

 pip install -r requirements.txt
 ```

-Get Elasticearch from http://elastic.co and start it up!
+Get [Elasticearch](https://www.elastic.co/downloads/elasticsearch)  and start it up!
 Now you can load some data.

 #### Getting the data into python and Elasticsearch